MassTransit/MassTransit/doc/source/overview/underthehood.rst

 Faq
 ----------------------------------------------
 - How many messages at a time will be simultaniously processed?
 		- Each endpoint you create represents 1 queue.
-That queue can receive any number of differnt message types (based on what you subscribe to it)
+That queue can receive any number of different message types (based on what you subscribe to it)
 		- The configuration of each endpoint you can set the number of consumers with a call to ``PrefetchCount(x)``.
 		- This is the total number of consumers for all message types sent to this queue.
 		- In MT2, you had to add ?prefetch=X to the Rabbit URL.
 This is handled automatically now.